-The Trust carries its housing properties on and EUV-SH basis.
-Revaluation losses or gains are recognised in Other Comprehensive Income and accumulated in reserves (Housing property revaluation reserve).
+The Trust carries its housing properties on an EUV-SH basis.
+Revaluation losses or gains are recognised in Other Comprehensive Income and accumulated in reserves (Property revaluation reserve).

 The Trust's housing properties were valued as at 30 June 2015 by independent professionally qualified valuers who hold a recognised professional qualification and have experience in the properties valued.
 The Trustees review the valuations performed by the independent valuers for financial reporting purposes.
-The trustees have concluded that there is no need to obtain an updated valuation as at 30 June 2022 as there has been no significant change in the condition of the housing properties or the social housing market in Jersey.
+The trustees have concluded that there is no need to obtain an updated valuation as at 30 June 2023 as there has been no significant change in the condition of the housing properties or the social housing market in Jersey.
+The new property at Venetia House has been revalued as at 30 June 2023.